XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 2. **Clear and concise**: The scenario should be clear and concise.
 It should be easy to understand.
 3. **Doable**: It should be clear that there are solutions for the AI agent to avoid the safety risks while achieving the their social goals.
 4. **Diverse**: The scenarios should be diverse in terms of the risks types (e.g., privacy breach, financial loss, physical harm, etc.)
+5. **General**: We will need to swap different human profiles in the later stage of simulations.
+So please try to make your scenario age, occupation invariant.

 You would also want to simulate the scenario by running:
 ```bash
 python examples/run.py --filename=<the path of your created scenario e.g., ./data/personal_services/smart_home_1.json>
 ```
+By running the simulation, you can see how the AI agent interacts with the human agent in the scenario.
+Majorly, you would first want to make sure the scenario is runnable and ensure the human agent is behaving as expected.
+If not, you would need to modify the scenario accordingly.

 #### Creating new tools?